Olivia Reneau (class of 2022, she/her/hers)

 Shania Khoo (class of 2022, she/they)

 is a Benjamin N. Duke Scholar and Coca Cola Scholar pursuing a Program II in Critical Race and Ethnic Studies.
 As a 1.5 generation Malaysian immigrant, they are passionate about creating and being in learning and growing spaces to better understand and commit to anti-racism, anti-capitalism, anti-imperialism, and interrelations of power structures.
-At Duke, they are deeply involved in the fight for Asian American Studies through the Asian American Studies Working Group, and in 2019, she helped launch the first issue of Margins, a publication inviting Asian/Americans to engage in more nuanced conversations to radically understand identity.
+At Duke, they are deeply involved in the fight for Asian American Studies through the Asian American Studies Working Group, and in 2019, they helped launch the first issue of Margins, a publication inviting Asian/Americans to engage in more nuanced conversations to radically understand identity.
 Beyond Duke, they are involved in Community Empowerment Fund, a nonprofit that combines person-centered support with financial services that pursue racial and economic equity.
-Beyond North Carolina, she is on the East Coast Asian American Student Union National Board as the current Advocacy Director and past High School Program Coordinator.2021.
+Beyond North Carolina, Shania is on the East Coast Asian American Student Union National Board as the current Advocacy Director and past High School Program Coordinator.2021.

 Carlo-Alfonso Garza (class of 2022, he/him/his)